See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Admission to the Cape College Center is open to all students.
 In doing so, you can participate fully in campus life.

 This admissions option is ideal if you live near the Southeast campus in Kennett or Sikeston, Missouri and do not gain admission through one of the options listed above.
 An academic advisor will assist you in selecting up to nine credit hours at the beginning of the semester.
-If you maintain regular attendance and make good academic progress, you can enroll in the First Year Seminar to gain full-time status (12 credit hours).
+If you maintain regular attendance and make good academic progress, you can enroll in the First Year Seminar and a student success course to gain full-time status (12 credit hours).
 Upon completion of 12 credit hours with a minimum 2.0 cumulative GPA, you can enroll at any University location, including Cape Girardeau or online.
 A wide array of bachelor’s degree programs can be completed in Kennett and Sikeston.

 The Academic Coaching Program (ACP) supports students who show promise for earning a college degree.
 As an ACP student, you are paired with a professional academic coach/advisor who will track your academic progress and work with you to develop an individual Academic Success Plan.